Easy Tuna Kimchi Fried Rice

 • Korean Spicy Canned Tuna.
 At the Korean market, there are several varieties of spicy canned tuna.
 They contain gochujang, spicy oil/sauce, crab, kimchi, and even bits of cubed potato.
 My favorite canned tuna.

 • Tuna packed in oil.
-Even when drained well, the residual traces of oil adds richness and deep briny flavor.
+Italian-style or American-style tuna packed in oil is delicious and rich.
+The oil adds richness and deep briny flavor.
 The oil doesn’t taste too heavy or fishy.

 • Tuna packed in water.
 More light tasting than tuna packed in oil, but still adds flavor and heft.